EnergySystemsModellingLab/MUSE_OS/docs/installation/pipx-based.rst

     pyenv install -l

 You should see a long list of versions to choose from.
-Let's install one of the later version of the 3.9 family:
+Let's install one of the later versions of the 3.9 family:

 .. code-block:: bash